Galati Interview, 1980

 Conditions Governing Access

-Boxes 28-38: This portion of the collection is stored off-site and requires two business days advance notice for retrieval.
-Please contact the McCormick Library at email@example.com or 847-491-3635 for more information or to schedule an appointment to view the collection.
+There are no restrictions on use of the materials in the department for research; all patrons must comply with federal copyright regulations.
+This collection is stored off-site and requires two business days advance notice for retrieval.
+Please contact the McCormick Library at firstname.lastname@example.org or 847-491-3635 for more information or to schedule an appointment to view the collection.

 From the Collection: 38.00 Boxes